 Prior to launching publicly, your account will be placed in a "soft-launched" state, which means that all of your production inventory will become bookable, but will not be discoverable by any external users.
 This allows you to perform end-to-end tests on your production inventory.

 To access your soft-launched inventory, select your Production Environment, click on a merchant that is in Ready status, click on the merchant to enter the Merchant details view.
 Under "Surfaces", click on the linkouts to access the merchant's booking page.

 These links reflect your live production inventory, including merchants that accept payments.
 When running end-to-end tests, it is recommended that you create bookings against at least one real merchant.
 Before running any tests, inform the merchant that you will be running tests, and cancel any test booking(s) that were created.

 Do not share the direct booking URLs outside your organization.
 Any user who accesses these URLs will be able to create real bookings against live inventory.

-These soft-launched testing links are different than the URLs and pages that users will discover once you publicly launch on Reserve with Google.
+These soft-launched testing links are different than the URLs and pages that users will discover once you publicly launch on Google.